 Once the source of the illicit discharge has been determined, Charleston County will notify the responsible party of the discharge as soon as practicable but not later than three (3) days after that determination.
 The County will require the responsible party to conduct all necessary corrective actions to eliminate the non-stormwater discharge within 30 days.
 If elimination takes longer than 30 days, Charleston County will require responsible parties to submit a plan with a schedule for elimination.
-Charleston County will conduct a follow-up investigation to verify that the discharge has been eliminated.
+Charleston County will conduct a follow-up investigation to verify that the discharge has been eliminated upon being notified by responsible parties that the discharge has been eliminated.